 A general overview of the Canadian student visa is that:

-- You may be required to submit your biometrics, which can amount to 83 CAD.
+- You may be required to submit your biometrics, which can amount to 85 CAD

 Also, the Holy Trinity of documents you will have to submit, in order to be accepted, is:

-What I listed above isn’t the end of the application process, but it gives you an idea of the requirements and the documents you will have to chase and present.
+What we've listed above isn’t the end of the application process, but it gives you an idea of the requirements and the documents you will have to submit.
 Some of the countries we researched and made easy to understand for you are: